davidpriest/ptp-tools/README.md

 Linux, and Windows platforms.

-The toolset accepts ASCIIDoc text files and transforms them to PDF, HTML, ePub and other formats, applying MANDIANT style and layout to the contents.
+The toolset accepts ASCIIDoc text files and transforms them to PDF, HTML, ePub and other formats, applying corporate style and layout to the contents.
 It may also be used, with little more effort, to transform XML to Docbook XML, which can in turn be transformed to PDF, HTML, ePub and so on.